Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization

-\para{\gcam{} as a generalization to CAM} Recall that CAM~\cite{zhou_cvpr16} produces a localization map for an image classification CNN with a specific kind of architecture where global average pooled convolutional feature maps are fed directly into softmax.
-Specifically, let the penultimate layer produce $K$ feature maps, $A^k \in \mathbb{R}^{u \times v}$.
-These feature maps are then spatially pooled using Global Average Pooling (GAP) and linearly transformed to produce a score $S^c$ for each class $c$, To produce the localization map for modified image classification architectures, such as above, the order of summations can be interchanged to obtain $L_{\text{CAM}}^c$, Note that this modification of architecture necessitates retraining \mac{because not all architectures have weights $w_k^c$ connecting features maps to outputs}.
-When \gcam{} is applied to these architectures $\alpha^c_k = w^c_k$---making \gcam{} a strict generalization of CAM (see \secref{sec:sup_generalization} for \mac{details}).
+\ijcv{In this section, we \ad{discuss the connections between \gcam{} and Class Activation Mapping (CAM)~\cite{zhou_cvpr16}, and formally prove that \gcam{} generalizes CAM} for a wide variety of CNN-based architectures.} Recall that CAM produces a localization map for an image classification CNN with a specific kind of architecture where global average pooled convolutional feature maps are fed directly into softmax.
+Specifically, let the penultimate layer produce $K$ feature maps, $A^k \in \mathbb{R}^{u \times v}$, with each element indexed by $i,j$.
+So $A_{ij}^k$ refers to the activation at location $(i,j)$ of the feature map $A^k$.
+These feature maps are then spatially pooled using Global Average Pooling (GAP) and linearly transformed to produce a score $Y^c$ for each class $c$, \begin{ceqn}